yfukai/pycziutils/README.rst

 Credits
 -------

-This package uses `python-bioformats`_ as a nice tool to connect CZI files to Python.
+This package uses `python-bioformats`_ to connect CZI files to Python.

 This package was created with Cookiecutter_ and the `wboxx1/cookiecutter-pypackage-poetry`_ project template.